Alymostafa/DeMemorization/README.md

-# DeMemorization
-[EMNLP 2023] Preserving Privacy Through Dememorization: An Unlearning Technique For Mitigating Memorization Risks In Language Models
+# Preserving Privacy Through Dememorization: An Unlearning Technique For Mitigating Memorization Risks In Language Models